Morland Brewery: History

 In 1944, United-Breweries became a public limited company called Morland and Co plc, and all the acquired brewery names were dropped except Ferguson's Ltd, which was retained for the wine and spirits business, and Bass-Charrington Brewery which was kept separate because of its expensive new distribution warehouse.
-In 1997 Morland purchased Ruddles Brewers and moved their production from Oakham to Abingdon.
+In 1997 Morland purchased Ruddles Brewery and moved their production from Oakham to Abingdon.
 In 2000 Morland and Co plc was sold to Greene King brewery.
 This led to the closure of the Abingdon brewery and the transfer of production to Bury St. Edmunds.

 The Morland's sign, showing an artist with his palette, commemorated George Morland who was a noted artist and painter.
 "Artist's Keg" bitter was also brewed during the 1980s and 1990s.
 These can still be seen today on many old Morland public houses.

 Morland buildings

 Pubs and restaurants

 In 1991, Morland and Co plc purchased 101 pubs from Courage Ltd and a further 100 were added two years later from Whitbread.
-More purchases were made in the mid 1990s, and also a number of restaurants nationwide.
+More purchases were made in the mid-1990s, and also a number of restaurants nationwide.
 Morland opened their own restaurants called 'Artist Fayre as well as another 100 pubs from Whitbread & co Plc.'.
 Morland Plc owned over five hundred pubs when the brewery closed in 2000.

 Brewery buildings

-A large wooden house built for head brewer James Dymore Brown great grand son of Jas Dymore Brown Reading Brewery once lived in was demolished when the company built a large air-conditioned draught beer warehouse.
+A large wooden house built for head brewer James Dymore Brown great-grandson of Jas Dymore Brown Reading Brewery once lived in was demolished when the company built a large air-conditioned draught beer warehouse.
 A lot of the brewery buildings are still standing.
 The big Malthouse which became Morland's offices and stores.
 Old malthouse cottages where Mr A.J.Steele signwriter painted the Breweries pub signs.
 And another part of a malthouse is used as the joiner's shop and a paint store.
 Bell Amusements a subsidiary of Morland owned was based in Northampton, and office in the old malthouse.